 One participant, Ralph, said: “it’s a shame we have to fight so hard to get our voices heard.”

-The film features former Paralympian Baroness Tanni Grey-Thompson and Baroness Jane Campbell, a legendary campaigner for disability rights.
-Both sit in the House of Lords on the Cross Benches.
+campaigning Baroness Jane Campbell, a legendary fighter for disability rights … both sit in the House of Lords on the Cross Benches

-Joining them is Mike Newman who was born blind, became a bank manager, and now runs a charity for disabled people to try their hand at driving a racing car on a racetrack.
-For good measure he set world land and water speed records in excess of 200mph and 100mph respectively.
+former bank manager Mike Newman who was born blind, became a bank manager and now runs a charity for disabled people to try their hand at driving a racing car on a racetrack.
+He set world land and water speed records in excess of 200mph and 100mph respectively.

 CTVT’s documentary, produced with Ole Jensen who brought the recent Millwall FC film project, explores the world of minority burial grounds and Victorian foundations of today’s multicultural Britain.